 On January 24, 1848, an event occurred in Coloma that would radically impact the history of California and the Nation.
 James W. Marshall was building a sawmill for Captain John Sutter, using water from the South Fork of the American River.
 He noticed several flakes of metal in the tailrace water and recognized them to be gold.
-Though he tried to keep it a secret, the word spread quickly, and triggered the California Gold Rush of 1849.
+Though he tried to keep it a secret, the word spread quickly and triggered the California Gold Rush of 1849.

 Is there still gold in those hills?

 Yes!
 The answer is a lot.
-Geological estimates and reports done when mining was still a major local industry say you can bet on it.
+Geological estimates and reports have done when mining was still a major local industry say you can bet on it.
 There were significant amounts of gold removed from the beds and banks of regional waterways.
 The prospectors and miners quickly learned that much of the resources were either high and dry above the current water level.
 Or, buried deep underground in rich mineralized lodes, as well as ancient placer gravels covered by lava, ash and other debris during California’s volcanic periods.
-The later Sierra Nevada forming uplift changed the direction water flowed and we have the terrain we see today that exposed these old deposits to the “Forty Niners” and later prospectors.
+The later Sierra Nevada forming uplift changed the direction water flowed and we have the terrain we see today that exposed these old deposits to the “Forty-Niners” and later prospectors.

 There are to this day mining claims and thousands of amateur prospectors.
 Many of them are supplementing their income or even prospecting as a livelihood.
 Doing something people have done in the Sierra Nevada Foothills for one hundred and sixty-eight years now.
 Elsewhere for thousands of years.
 Digging money right out of the ground.
-In the United States as a citizen you are still allowed to locate a valuable mineral on open public ground.
+In the United States as a citizen, you are still allowed to locate a valuable mineral on open public ground.
 Stake a claim to it and develop that resource.